- Optimizely Web Experimentation

 - Optimizely Full Stack (Legacy)

+Good experiments have the right metrics to track impact.
 A conversion is an event that has a measurable impact on your business.
-Typically, a company's most important conversion events are revenue and top-level metrics that tie directly into revenue, such as purchase rate or average order value.
+A company's most important conversion events are often revenue and top-level metrics related to revenue, such as purchase rate or average order value.
+However, in experimentation, these conversion events rarely provide actionable results because they require major shifts in behavior or the collection of large sample sizes.

-In this article, we demonstrate how to balance macro conversions like revenue with micro conversions that track visitor behaviors closely related to the changes you are testing.
-Knowing when to track micro-conversions instead of macro helps improve your win rate and show value when improving the user experience.
+You can balance macro conversions (revenue) with micro-conversions that track visitor behaviors related to the changes you are testing.
+Knowing when to track micro-conversions helps improve your win rate and show value when improving the user experience.

 - Ecommerce – Purchases